Skip to content

 Perform legal and compliance checks on all prospective account holders during onboarding.
 Build a series of screens in your sign-up flow to collect customer consent for the requirements described in this guide.

-Display the checkboxes in the order listed below.
+Display the checkboxes in the following order.
 Customers must agree to all statements before proceeding to identification.

 Important